Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 Click this button to export data in CSV format.
 Follow the instructions provided in the following windows, see [CSV](#csv).

 - [DATEV CSV]
 Click this button to export data in DATEV compatible CSV format.
 Follow the instructions provided in the following windows, see [DATEV CSV](#datev-csv).
-For detailed information about exporting data in DATEV compatible CSV, see [Export the data for DATEV](../Operation/15_ProvideAccountingData.md#export-the-data-for-DATEV).
+For detailed information about exporting data in DATEV compatible CSV format, see [Export the data for DATEV](../Operation/15_ProvideAccountingData.md#export-the-data-for-DATEV).

 - [GDI]
 Click this button to export data in GDI format.
 Follow the instructions provided in the following windows, see [GDI](#gdi).